 Thanks to Gaile Pohlhaus, Allison Wolf, Maureen Linker, and two anonymous reviewers for their comments on earlier drafts.

-1. DeEndré was referencing Hoff (2014).
+DeEndré was referencing Hoff 2014.

+I am white, which is why I use the first-person pronoun here and in what follows.

-2. Chandra Mohanty (2006) and Charles Mills (1998) also use cartography metaphors.
+3. Chandra Mohanty and Charles Mills also use cartography metaphors (Mills 1998; Mohanty 2006).

-3. Redirecting conversations back to one’s epistemic home terrain is a way to “take back the center.”
-See Appelbaum (2010), Ahmed (2007), and Sullivan (2014).
+4. Redirecting conversations back to one’s epistemic home terrain is a way to “take back the center.”
+See Ahmed 2007; Applebaum 2010; and Sullivan 2014.

-4. For a complete discussion of white complicity and goodness see Applebaum (2010).
+5. For a complete discussion of white complicity and goodness, see Applebaum 2010.

-5. Thanks to Lawrence B. Solum for his clarification on this point.
+6. Thanks to Lawrence B. Solum for his clarification of this point.

-6. See Pohlhaus (2014).

 7. White talk is a predictable set of discursive patterns that white folks habitually deploy when asked directly about the connections between white privilege and institutional racism.
-See McIntyre (1997) and Bailey (2015).
+See McIntyre 1997 and Bailey 2015.

-8. For a discussion on why mentioning the “n-word” is okay see Kelrin’s entry for “The use-mention distinction” http://everything2.com/title/the+use-mention+distinction.
+8. For a discussion on why mentioning the “n-word” is okay, see Kelrin 2000.

-9. See, “Iconoclasts: Dave Chapell and Maya Angelou” YouTube video, 22:35.
-Posted May 29, 2014. https://www.youtube.com/watch?v=okc6COsgzoE

-10. Angelou’s account of the n-word does not capture the more resistance uses of the word among Black folks.
+9. Angelou’s account of the n-word does not capture the more resistant uses of the word among Black folks.
 I’m mindful of these instances because there are times when epistemic resistance from students of color can be “world opening.”

-11. I first realized this when two male students repeatedly ignored a sexual assault survivor’s testimony.
+10. I first realized this when two male students repeatedly ignored a sexual assault survivor’s testimony.
 Under the banner of “speaking in a safe space” they continued to appeal to rape myths and “men too” reasoning to dodge questions about their complicity in rape culture.
-See Boler (1998) and Yancy (2011).
+See Boler 1999 and Yancy 2011.

-12. I want to deepen the readers understanding of obstacle here.
-Obstacles can be solid and uniform, but the structural nature of privilege-evasive epistemic pushback suggests that these obstacles are sedimented, historical objects.
+11. I want to deepen the reader's understanding of obstacles here.
+Obstacles can be solid and uniform, but the structural nature of privilege-protective epistemic pushback suggests that these obstacles are sedimented, historical objects.
 They don’t suddenly appear.
-They are the product of centuries of racial and gendered laws, social scripts, visual vocabularies, cultural productions, political and economic decisions.
+They are the product of centuries of racial and gendered laws, social scripts, visual vocabularies, cultural productions, and political and economic decisions.

 References